Neti-Test/filplus-allocator-governance/DecreaseAllowance.md

 - `destinationAddress` is the `Client Contract Address` from the client's JSON.
 - `value` is the converted data from CBOR.

-Executing the command will return a transaction CID which can be verified at:
+Executing the command will generate a transaction CID, which can be used to verify the transaction on Filfox.
+If the multisig requires more than one approval, log in to your multisig account, complete the signing process, and then check the returned CID by multisig on Filfox to confirm the transaction's success.

 https://filfox.info/en/message/<returned_cid>